Rob-Newman/blzr.bootstrap-select/README.md

 See the code in the index page within samples for more examples

-## Nightly builds and NuGet feed
+## Preview builds and NuGet feed

+All official release packages are published to the official and public NuGet feed.

-Nightly builds produce unofficial pre-release packages which can be pulled from the [project's NuGet feed on GitHub](https://github.com/Rob-Newman?tab=packages&repo_name=blzr.bootstrap-select).
+Preview builds (builds from the `main` branch) produce unofficial pre-release packages which can be pulled from the [project's NuGet feed on GitHub](https://github.com/Rob-Newman?tab=packages&repo_name=blzr.bootstrap-select).

 These packages are being tagged with the Workflow's run number as the package version.

 All other builds, such as builds triggered by pull requests produce a NuGet package which can be downloaded as an artifact from the individual GitHub action.

+## License

+Licensed under the MIT license.